lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

 From the created files, the following ones are important:

-- `Porgram.cs`: This file was not modified.
+- [Porgram.cs]: This file was not modified.
 It starts the Avalonia-engine.
 This engine creates and uses an instance of the `App`-class.
-- `App.xaml` and `App.xaml.cs`: Together they define the `App-class`.
+- [App.xaml] and [App.xaml.cs]: Together they define the `App-class`.
-- `Views/MainWindow.xaml` and `Views/MainWindow.xaml.cs`: Toghether the define
+- [Views/MainWindow.xaml] and [Views/MainWindow.xaml.cs]: Toghether the define
   the `MainWindow`-class, which is the 'view' for the GUI-Main-Window.
-The file `Views/MainWindow.xaml.cs` is called 'code-behind' for the 'view'.
+The file [Views/MainWindow.xaml.cs] is called 'code-behind' for the 'view'.
-- `ViewModels/MainWindowViewModel.cs`: The so called 'viewmodel' for the view.
+- [ViewModels/MainWindowViewModel.cs]: The so called 'viewmodel' for the view.
   See [Views and ViewModels](http://avaloniaui.net/docs/quickstart/mvvm#views-and-viewmodels) for a good explanation for the idea behind 'views' and  their 'viewmodel', and so called 'bindings' between them.
-- The `Models`-folder is not used in this project, since there is no data to be managed.
+- The [Models]-folder is not used in this project, since there is no data to be managed.

 The following files were created:

-- `App.config`: An xml-File containting key-value-pairs, which can easily be read by `System.Configuration.ConfigurationManager.AppSettings`.
-This is done in `App.xaml.cs`.
+- [App.config]: An xml-File containting key-value-pairs, which can easily be read by `System.Configuration.ConfigurationManager.AppSettings`.
+This is done in [App.xaml.cs].
-- The folder `Services` containing:
+- The folder [WDCServices] containing:
+  * [WDCSercviceCommon.cs]
-  * `IWDCServciceProvider.cs`
+  * [IRestApiClientService.cs] and [RestApiClientService.cs]
-  * `WDCSercviceProviderGeneric.cs`
+  * [IStreamSourceService.cs] and [StreamSourceService.cs]
-  * `WDCSercviceException.cs`
+  * [ISreenResolutionService.cs] and [SreenResolutionService.cs]

-## Service
+## Services

-The background-work is performed by the classes defined in the folder [Services].
+The background-work is performed by the classes defined in the folder [WDCServicesServices].

+In the file [WDCSercviceCommon.cs] are two things used more than one class:

-`WDCSercviceException` is the type of exceptions thrown by the classes in the [Services]-folder.
+- `WDCSercviceException` is the type of exceptions thrown by the classes in the [WDCServicesServices]-folder.

-The provided services are declared as methods and properties of the interface `IWDCServciceProvider`:
+- `StreamType` is ab enumeration with the possible values `StreamType.None`, `StreamType.VNC` and `StreamType.FFmpeg`.

+Each class offers its relevant properties and methods via a corresponding interface, that the class implements.
+For example, the class `RestApiClientService` implements the interface `IRestApiClientService`.
+Alle Files outside [WDCServicesServices] use only the interfaces.

+The class `RestApiClientService` provides:

-- Services to establish a connection to the remote computer (projecting computer), that is running the WirelessDisplayServer.
+- Methods and properties to establish a connection to the remote computer (projecting computer), that is running the WirelessDisplayServer.
 - Methods to get and set screen-resolution of the remote computer
-- Methods to start and stop VNC- or ffmpeg-streaming.
+- Methods to start and stop the remote streaming-sink (VNC-viewer or ffplay).

-There is only one concrete class called `WDCSercviceProviderGeneric` that implements `IWDCServciceProvider`.
+The class `StreamSourceService` provides methods and properties to start and stop the local streaming-source (either VNC-Server in reverse-connection).

+The class `SreenResolutionService` provides methods and properties to query and manipulate the screen-resolution of the local computer.

+The `StreamSourceService`-class and the `SreenResolutionService`-class do
-The `WDCSercviceProviderGeneric`-class does not start ffmpeg or a VNC-server directly, but it starts a process wich executes a script.
-On Linux the script is a shell-script started with bash on Linux, a batch-file started with cmd.exe on Windows, and ???
-TODO ??? on macOS.
-The command-name "bash" or "cmd.exe" and the file-paths to the scripts to execute are passed to the constructor of `WDCSercviceProviderGeneric`.
-The file-paths to the scripts and a template for the comman-line-arguments are also passed this way.
+not start ffmpeg, VNC-server or a program to manipulate the screen-resolution directly, but they start a process wich executes a script.
+On Linux the scripts are shell-script started with bash.
+On Windows batch-files started with cmd.exe start the external programs, and on macOS ???
+TODO ???.
+Strings for the command-name "bash" or "cmd.exe" and the file-paths to the scripts to execute are injected to the constructors of `StreamSourceService` and `SreenResolutionService`.
+Also templates for the command-line-arguments that have to be passed to the scripts are injected with constructor-injection.

+The scripts for each operating-system can be changed to needs of each user, without the need to change the C#-code.

+In [App.xaml.cs] one instance of each service-providing-class (`RestApiClientService`, `StreamSourceService` and `SreenResolutionService`) is created.
+These instances are dependency-injected into the `MainWindowViewModel` via the constructor of `MainWindowViewModel`.
+(The `MainWindowViewModel`-instance is also created in [App.xaml.cs]).
-One instance of a concrete class implementing `IWDCServciceProvider` (for now only `WDCSercviceProviderGeneric`) is instantiated in [App.xaml.cs] and "injected" in the constructor of the `MainWindowViewModel`.
-The `MainWindowViewModel`-instance uses the services provided by the concrete `IWDCServciceProvider`-instance.
+The `MainWindowViewModel`-instance then uses the services provided by service-providing-classes to perform actions started by the user.

 ## Configuration with App.config and startup-code

 Dotnet core provides a simple configuration-mechanism using an XML-file called [App.config].
 In the section `<appsettings>` key-value-pairs can be defined.
 The `App`-class defined in [App.xaml.cs] contains the startup-code.
 (The file [App.xaml] has not been modified).
-Here the configuration from [App.config`] is read into the variable `config` with the statement :
+In [App.xaml.cs] the configuration from [App.config`] is read into the variable `config` with the statement :

 ```
 NameValueCollection config = ConfigurationManager.AppSettings;